chromeos/chromeos.dev/site/en/games/optimizing-games-profiling.md

 1. Try to optimize
 1. Repeat

 In most cases, games will show themselves to either be “CPU-bound” or “GPU-bound”.
 Using the profiling tips and tools below, attempt to determine where the system is “spending it’s time” each frame.
 For example, if it is taking a long time calculating and loading the vertices before the GPU begins rendering, your game may be CPU-bound.
 Instead, if you are using a large number of detailed, GPU based filters, your game is likely GPU-bound.
-Remember that many mobile phones and Chrome OS devices do not have discrete graphics cards.
+Remember that many mobile phones and ChromeOS devices do not have discrete graphics cards.
 A desktop game that assumes GPU filters are fast, may find integrated GPUs taking too long to render each scene.

 For more details on how to approach profiling, check out ARM's guide on ['The optimization process'](https://developer.arm.com/docs/100959/0101/the-optimization-process).